usherzod1994/express-url-lang/README.md

 ## Contributing

-You could take part in the development process, just follow this [guideline](CONTRIBUTING.md).
+You could take part in the development process, just follow this [guideline][contributing].

 ## License

 Please, read the [`LICENSE`](LICENSE) file in the root of the repository (or downloaded package).

+[contributing]: CONTRIBUTING.md